rustacean-station/rustacean-station.org/_episodes/interviews/2023-04-21-tobie-jamie-morgan.md

 ---
 title: "SurrealDB with Tobie and Jamie Morgan"
-date: 2023-04-21T06:18:00Z
+date: 2023-04-21T15:46:00Z
 file: https://audio.rustacean-station.org/file/rustacean-station/2023-04-21-tobie-jamie-morgan.mp3
 duration: "32:02"
 length: "30751022"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---

-Allen Wyma talks with Tobie and Jamie Morgan, creators of [SurealDB](https://surrealdb.com/) about why they switched to Rust and what was the benefits they received.
+Allen Wyma talks with Tobie and Jamie Morgan, creators of [SurrealDB](https://surrealdb.com/) about why they switched to Rust.

 ## Contributing to Rustacean Station